riotrah/browseratops/README.md

 where you are presented with a menu of all your installed browsers.
 You may now decide which app you’d like to continue opening the link with.

-> macOS screenshot of Browserosaurus
+> obsolete and technically irrelevant macOS screenshot of Browserosaurus
 > <img src="./screenshot.jpg" alt="screenshot" />

 ## Installation